-The majority of vehicles are honest.
+We assume that the majority of the vehicles are honest.
 However, a few malicious vehicles can cause damage to the entire VANET.
-In this chapter, we focus on malicious attackers who may conduct the following attacks.
+Here, we focus on the malicious attackers who may conduct the following attacks.

-- Denial of service attacks: Adversaries can drop packets from the network - Fabrication and alteration attacks: Malicious vehicles can fabricate a driver's own information, including his identity, location, or other application specific parameters and then broadcast the false information into the network.
+- Denial of service attacks: Adversaries can drop packets from the network. - Fabrication and alteration attacks: Malicious vehicles can fabricate a driver's own information, including the identity, the location, or other application specific parameters and then broadcast the false information in the network.
 Also, adversaries can alter existing data or replay earlier transmissions within a transmission. - Bogus message insertion attacks: Adversaries can diffuse wrong information.

 In this chapter, we focus on the security of the regional message's propagation.
-We do not study the possible maliciousness of a source vehicle that creates a false regional message.
-We assume that the source regional message is trustable.
-This can be enforced via some other security mechanisms and it is out of the scope of this work.
-For example, we can rely on neighborhood cooperative detection16 to detect malicious source vehicles.
-Since the majority of vehicles are honest, new-coming honest sources can create correct regional-messages for the same road section as another example.
-In this case, most of recipient vehicles can accept the correct regional messages through the consistency verification about those regional messages.
+The possible maliciousness of a source vehicle that creates a false regional message is not considered since we assume that the source of the regional message is trustworthy.
+This can be enforced via other security mechanisms; however, it is not within the scope of this work.
+For example, we can rely on neighborhood cooperative detection to detect malicious source vehicles.
+Since the majority of the vehicles are honest, the newly joined honest sources can create correct regional messages for the same road section as another example.
+In this case, most of the recipient vehicles can accept the correct regional messages through the consistency verification of these regional messages.
+February 25, 2009 17:9